Zaubrik/portrait/README.md

 ## Todo

+- `deno bundle` seems to be broken.
+It works with `deno upgrade --version 1.29.0`.
 - More options
 - Some browser tests
 - Add markdown's **bold** and _italic_ syntax to the text input.